eggdropsoap/QuestWorlds/markdown/QuestWorlds.md

 Your GM will describe most tied **outcomes** as inconclusive standoffs, in which neither of you gets what you wanted.

 In some situations, ties become difficult to visualize.
-Chief among these are **contest**s with binary **outcomes**, where only two possible results are conceivable.
+Chief among these are **contests** with binary **outcomes**, where only two possible results are conceivable.

-Your GM can either change the situation on such a tie, introducing a new element that likely renders the original **prize** irrelevant to both participants, or they can resolve the ties in your favor as a **victory**.
+Your GM can either change the situation on such a tie, introducing a new element that likely renders the original **prize** irrelevant to both participants, or they can resolve the tie in your favor as a **victory**.

 ### 2.3.7 Bumps